 Let's say you decide to wait.
 You've narrowed down where you will get a mortgage and looked at all your loan choices.
 Maybe you've even decided on the loan product you want.
-But the market is moving down.
-The Fed has cut rates twice and you expect them to drop further.
+But the housing market is falling.
+The Federal Reserve has cut interest rates twice, and you expect them to drop further.
 So you decide not to lock.

-When deciding to lock a loan, there are 3 points to consider:
+When deciding to lock a loan, there are three points to consider:

 - Interest rate

 - Length of the lock period

 If you're still shopping around and need more time but want to keep a loan locked, you'll pay extra for an extended loan lock.
 The lender might increase the interest rate or use points to reflect the loan lock fee.
 That's because the lender is taking on more risk—the risk that rates could go up while the transaction is processed.
 This can cause the lender to lose money if they fund a loan at a lower-than-market interest rate.

 Despite the cost of a loan lock, it's a good idea to lock your loan rate since it offers you peace of mind.
 If you have decided you can afford the current loan terms, it's probably a good time to lock them in.

 Are You Stuck With the Loan if You Lock?

 Locking in the rate does not mean you're wedded to that lender.
 You're free to go elsewhere for a loan if the rates have gone down when the transaction is ready to close.
 Many borrowers think they are stuck with the loan they have locked in.
 However, the truth is that if rates go down, and you threaten to pull the loan, the lender will probably renegotiate the interest rate, because it wants to keep its customers.